Cabinet set to meet to discuss possibility of Covid-19 restrictions

 Earlier, it emerged the introduction of new testing rules for arrivals into Ireland introduced in response to the Omicron variant, have been delayed by 48 hours.

-The PA news agency understands that industry figures were informed on Thursday night that the rules will now come into effect at midnight on Sunday.
+PA understands that industry figures were informed on Thursday that the rules will now come into effect at midnight on Sunday.

 Earlier this week, the Government agreed new rules on travel that would see all travellers entering Ireland required to show a negative result on a professionally-administered antigen test 48 hours before arrival, or on a PCR test 72 hours before arrival.